-Mercury G4 has 5V and 3.3V power lines exposed.
-The 5V line supports 1.2A of current.
-The 5V and 3.3V lines may be used with external hardware, like GPS and time-of-flight sensors.
+Mercury H7 has 9V, 5V and 3.3V power lines exposed.
+The 9V line, and total combined power output is limited to 3A.
+5V line supports 2A of current.
+(This includes connected CAN peripherals) The 5V and 3.3V lines may be used with external hardware, like GPS and time-of-flight sensors.
 Note that the current capacity on the 5v line isn't high enough for most servos; if you wish to use this FC with more than one servo (eg fixed-wing aircraft), an external regulator (BEC) is required.